mikaelvesavuori/triplecheck-cli/README.md

 ![How relations work, graphically](readme/relations.png)

-And how they would look if you call the broker:
+And how they would look like if you'd call the broker:

 ![How relations work, listed](readme/relations-lists.png)